 Nagarro Strengthens Its SAP CX Capabilities With The Strategic Business Transfer Of Notion Edge France

-PARIS and MUNICH, April 2, 2025 /PRNewswire/ -- Nagarro, a global leader in digital engineering, announced today the business transfer of Notion Edge France, an SAP gold partner specializing in the SAP Customer Experience (CX) suite.
+Paris/France & Munich/Germany, April 2, 2025 – Nagarro, a global leader in digital engineering, announced today the business transfer of Notion Edge France, an SAP gold partner specializing in the SAP Customer Experience (CX) suite.
 The strategic transfer of business expands Nagarro's CX offerings to key players in retail, CPG, manufacturing, and other sectors in France.
 The transfer also enables wider access to the African market while reinforcing Nagarro's market position in Europe.

 Notion Edge (NE) France has expertise in delivering end-to-end SAP-enabled innovative solutions to help businesses in digital transformation.
 Notion Edge has delivered successful projects across Europe, the USA, and Africa, particularly within the retail, CPG, B2B manufacturing, and digital commerce sectors, delivering integrated services ranging from consulting and implementation to maintenance and licensing.
 This transaction strengthens Nagarro's access to key industry players and allows clients to benefit from an expanded portfolio of customized end-to-end CX solutions that are aligned with the highest standards of delivery excellence.